This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 Salt and pepper

-Sea salt or kosher salt, and freshly ground black pepper.
+Sea salt or, kosher salt, and freshly ground black pepper.

 Cook the mushrooms in a large skillet with olive oil, salt, and pepper on high heat for about 5 minutes until well browned.
+Stir often.

 The mushrooms will release water.
-Keep cooking them until all water is gone and they start sticking to the pan.
+Keep cooking them until all the water is gone and they start sticking to the pan.

 Serving suggestions